Topics:Personal Finance Basics

 Think of where you normally do holiday shopping in the past, or stores that you visit frequently throughout the year.
 Instead of trying to set aside some money close to the holidays, which will likely just cause you more stress, set aside certain amounts of money throughout the year by purchasing gift cards for yourself to use during the holiday season.
 Then, when the holidays roll around, discipline yourself into using those gift cards for any holiday purchases.
 If buying gift cards at specific stores appears to be too limiting, consider looking into a Visa or Mastercard gift card that can be used at nearly any retail location, including online.

 One last payment method that you could consider, but shouldn’t necessarily be quick to use, is a personal loan.
 While applying for a personal loan could be a quick way to get some extra cash for the holidays, it would not be generally advisable to go into debt to finance your holiday festivities.
-Especially this year, during the COVID-19 pandemic, going into debt is not a good idea, nor is it necessary as travel, one of the major holiday season costs, is not happening for many consumers this year.

 However, if a personal loan could help you take care of holiday expenses, and you are confident that you’ll be able to pay your debt back in the new year, there are many lenders that you can choose from.